starknet-io/starknet.js/www/docs/guides/connect_network.md

 ### Specific sequencer methods

-For example, if you want to estimate the fee of a L1 ➡️ L2 message, you need to use a method that is available only in the sequencer.
+For example, if you want to estimate the fee of an L1 ➡️ L2 message, you need to use a method that is available only in the sequencer.
 The class `SequencerProvider` is available for this case:

 ```typescript
 import { SequencerProvider, constants } from "starknet";